Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: The SYK model

 Given Eq.~(\ref{syks1}), we can easily estimate the form of the corrections to the grand potential $\Omega (T)$.
 We expect that \beq \left \langle O_h \right\rangle_{T \ast} = \Omega_h T^h , \eeq where the expectation value is evaluated at a temperature $T$ in $I_\ast$, and the $T$-dependence follows from the scaling dimension of $O_h$.
 Taking the expectation value of the action, we obtain \beq \Omega(T) = E_0 - N \mathcal{S} T + \sum_h g_h \Omega_h T^{h} \eeq where $E_0$ is the ground state energy, $\mathcal{S}$ is the entropy in Eq.~(\ref{syk24}), and the set of co-efficients $\Omega_h$ were specified in Eq.~(\ref{syks4}).
 Similarly, we can write the corrections to the Green's function in Eq.~(\ref{syk7}) from the $O_h$ perturbations: \beq G(\tau) = G_\ast (\tau) \left( 1 + \sum_h \frac{g_h \alpha_h}{|\tau|^{h-1}} \right)\,, \eeq where we now use $G_\ast$ to denote the leading order result in Eq.~(\ref{syk12}), and we have used $\mbox{dim}[g_h] = 1-h$ from Eq.~(\ref{syks1}).
 Here, and below, we will limit ourselves to the particle-hole symmetric case with $\theta=0$, $\mu=0$, $\mathcal{E}=0$, and refer to Ref.~\cite{Tikhanovskaya:2020elb} for the general case.
 The co-efficients $\Omega_h$ and $\alpha_h$ are universal dimensionless numbers.

 Our remaining task here is to determine the allowed values of $h$.
-We follow Refs.~\cite{Gross:2016kjj,Klebanov:2016xxf,Klebanov:2018fzb}, and we only consider the `antisymmetric' operators $O_h$ which are represented at short times by $O_{h_{n}}=c^{\dag}_{i}\partial_{\tau}^{2n+1}c_{i}$ with $n=0,1,2,\dots$.
+We only consider \cite{Gross:2016kjj,Klebanov:2016xxf,Klebanov:2018fzb} the `antisymmetric' operators $O_h$ which are represented at short times by $O_{h_{n}}=c^{\dag}_{i}\partial_{\tau}^{2n+1}c_{i}$ with $n=0,1,2,\dots$.
 The needed information is contained in the three point functions

 In the large $N$ limit, this three point function obeys the integral equation shown in Fig.~\ref{fig:Ohfig}.

 In the long time scaling limit, we can drop the bare first time on the right hand side, and then Fig.~\ref{fig:Ohfig} reduces to the eigenvalue equation \cite{Gross:2016kjj}